 Top Tips for Martha’s Vineyard

 - Check out the calendar of events at the Martha’s Vineyard Playhouse in Vineyard Haven to see if there’s anything that catches your interest.
-I think it’s always nice to check out and support local artistic talent and we were very impressed with the production we saw here.
+I think it’s always nice to check out and support local artistic talent and we enjoyed with the production we saw here.

 - Plan a late afternoon trip to Menemsha to enjoy a fresh lobster roll on the dock and then stay for the sunset.
 I’ve heard everyone claps as the sun sinks.

 - Bike routes.
-You’ll probably want to bike while you’re on MV and I would highly recommend the coastal route that links Oak Bluffs and Edgartown – it was scenic and lovely and an easy ride which is what most people want when they’re on vaca.
+You’ll probably want to bike while you’re on MV and I would highly recommend the coastal route that links Oak Bluffs and Edgartown – it was scenic and lovely and an easy ride.
 The year before, I biked from Oak Bluffs to Vineyard Haven which is also a really easy route but it’s not quite as scenic.
 We also biked from Vineyard Haven to Edgartown and I wouldn’t recommend that route as it was pretty long and boring.
 It cuts through an 8-mile stretch of rural road without much scenery.
 If you have the time and are just looking for a relaxing bike ride, go for it but otherwise I’d recommend the other two.

 - Getting to the island.
 We took the Rhode Island Fast Ferry out of Quonset and it was perfect.
 I definitely recommend leaving the island right before sunset so your ride is as pretty as possible.

 For more tips, check out my first travel guide to Martha’s Vineyard – it’s loaded with travel gems and also includes Nantucket!